 Something else I realised.
 Switching from open embrace to close embrace created a bit of a crisis of confidence for me.
 Movements are smaller and more subtle.
 And that made it harder for me to believe I was leading them properly.

 Take the ocho cortado, for example.
 This was, I think, the second pivot I ever learned, after ochos.
 At the time, I was dancing in very open embrace, and the version of the ocho cortado I was taught by Mariano was a suitably obvious one for a beginner.
 Big, clear movements.
 A big forward rebound, a big side-step, a swooping return.

 In close embrace, an ocho cortado has a totally different feel.
-It’s a really small movement.
-As Steph said when we talked about it this evening, it means literally a ‘cut’ ocho, and was originally created as something you could do when there wasn’t enough space to complete an ocho – so it was specifically conceived as a small movement.
+It’s a really small movement: it means literally a ‘cut’ ocho, and was originally created as something you could do when there wasn’t enough space to complete an ocho – so it was specifically conceived as a small movement.

 But that subtlety always created a sense of doubt in me.
 Did I actually lead that?
 Even with ochos in close embrace, because the movement is smaller, there’s been that nagging doubt about whether I was leading it properly.
 And even if I am, that feeling that there wasn’t enough variety in my dance was magnified, because the movements are smaller.
 Which actually makes no sense, but it had in my head.

 As dancing in close embrace becomes the norm for me, in lessons as well as milongas, I’m finally starting to get the feel for CE dance.